Aviah/django-simple-search/README.md

 		for product in products:
 			product.save()

-Run a similar script for every model you need to load to the search index, make sure to add SearchConfig to the model beforehand.
+Run a similar script for every model you need to load to the search index, after adding **SearchConfig** to the model.

 *Note: Such script will trigger the model's validation for each save.
 You may have to ignore this validation temporarily, e.g. when the validation does not allow to save record from past dates.*